 THE ‘BIG FOUR’ AND BR

 Until the big changes of the Beeching cuts in the 1960s, there was a local train service which covered the southernmost section of the West Highland Line, running between Arrochar and Craigendoran.
-It ran under push-pull operation, usually an ex-North British C15 4-4-2 tank engine hauling two non-corridor coaches.
+It ran under push-pull operation, usually an ex-North British C15 4-4-2 tank engine hauling two non-corridor coaches and became known as the ‘Wee Arrochar’.
 ‘Push-pull’ meant it could run in the opposite direction propelled by the locomotive without it having to run round the train.
 This practice continued until the 1960s when BR diesel railbuses and DMUs took it over, but not for long.
 Craigendoran closed as a West Highland station in 1964 and the service was axed.
 Running a shuttle service like this had not been the original intention in the early days of the railway.
 The North British planned an outer-suburban Glasgow-Garelochead service, co-ordinating with West Highland trains to/from Fort William; but this was short-lived.

 An interesting feature of Arrochar signal box, before it closed, was safety equipment used to warn of any earth tremors along the Highland Boundary Fault, which the West Highland Line crosses over just north of Glen Douglas.
 A bell was fitted as a warning system and there was also one inside Glen Douglas signal box.
 Neither are believed to have ever been activated.

 Many traditional circular tours (Clyde Coast, Loch Lomond and Trossachs) by train and steamer included a rail journey to/from Arrochar & Tarbet.
 A few examples were still being offered during the 1960s.